appdotnet/terms-of-service/README.md

 ## Important note

-The current Privacy Policy document is effectively a "form-of" document that we are working to replace with a much more user-focused, privacy-centric document.
-General commentary on desired policies and practices is welcomed, but please don't yet spend time on nitpicks on that document.
+The current Privacy Policy document is basic document document that we are working to replace with a much more user-focused, privacy-centric document.
+General commentary on desired policies and practices is welcomed.

 In addition, we will be adding a separate "Developer Terms" document which should encapsulate usage of the API more specifically.